 Working Groups goals is to stimulate and disseminate scientific knowledge in different fields of cardiology.

 ESC Councils goal is to share knowledge among medical professionals practising in specific cardiology domains.

 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-The second edition of the EHRA Summit was held at the European Heart House in Sophia Antipolis, France on April 21st and 22nd, 2008.
+The EHRA Summit has now become a tradition within the EHRA community with the third EHRA Summit that took place at the European Heart House in Sophia Antipolis, France on 16 and 17 March 2009.

 The main goal of the EHRA Summit is to reinforce a discussion platform with the Working Groups in Electrophysiology and Cardiac Pacing and / or National Societies and to continuously weave stronger links, evolve in the same direction and ensure European needs are addressed to improve the quality of life of the European population by reducing the impact of cardiac arrhythmias.

 From left to right: R. Ferrari, J. Brugada, C. Wolpert, P. Vardas

 The 2009 edition of the EHRA Summit gathered 73 participants at the headquarters of the EHRA to explore and discuss Healthcare disparities in Europe, and the case of arrhythmias more specifically.
 The agenda of the EHRA Summit 2009 was strong and powerful: the opening lecture, dedicated to the socioeconomic inequalities in cardiovascular diseases in Europe, enabled an overview of inherent discrepancies which exist in Europe and which result in a varying impact of Cardiovascular disease from one European country to another.